 For postpartum moms, their bodies and minds might be very different than what they were used to.
 Not only is the physical body very different and is now repairing itself, but hormonal fluctuations and lack of sleep weigh heavily on emotions and mental health.
 Such changes can lead to depression, a pulling away from family, anger, irritability, and a lack of bonding with the new baby.
 Although more common in mothers, fathers can also develop postpartum mental changes.
 The increase of responsibility and change to the family structure may lead to depression and increased anxiety in fathers.
 When parents suffer, children suffer.
 Postpartum mental health is a very real part of family postnatal health, and is in no way an indication of weakness or failure of the parents.
 There is help available and the sooner help is received, the sooner the family can begin to recover and enjoy their new baby.

-According to the Cleveland Clinic, “As many as 50 to 75 percent of new mothers experience the ‘baby blues’ after delivery.
-Up to 15 percent of these women will develop a more severe and longer-lasting depression, called postpartum depression, after delivery.”
+According to https://postpartum.org, “As many as 80 percent of new mothers experience the ‘baby blues’ after delivery.
+Up to 23 percent of these women will develop a more severe and longer-lasting depression or anxiety, called postpartum depression or postpartum anxiety, after delivery.”

 What is postpartum depression and what causes it?

 Postpartum depression is an overwhelming form of depression that may not allow a mother to adequately care for her newborn or complete tasks that were manageable pre-delivery.
+According to Statistics Canada, it can affect up to 10% of new mothers.
 It is thought to be caused by dramatic physical and emotional changes happening to the body after birth.
 These substantial physical and emotional changes coupled with the increased responsibility of caring for an infant and a serious lack of sleep, is a lot for any human to process and work through.
 Postpartum depression is a long-lasting form of depression that incites intense feelings, which should be addressed and treated as early as possible.
 Many factors can increase a woman’s chances for developing postpartum depression.
 Some of the most common factors include:

 ● Having had depression in the past